zacharyy/GraphicsGroupProjects/PA8/README.md

 The code for this project should be taken from THIS repository.

-This project builds off the previous Assimp model loading project with the loader now being able to load textures onto a model.
-This was done using ImageMagick, specifically magick++ which allows us to read in textures.
-This project also fixes problems with the previous project, namely loading for multiple mesh models.
-In order to achieve this, a new mesh class was added to assist in multiple mesh loading for this project.
-Because of this most of the set up for the models (such as model loading, texture loading, drawing) are now moved to the function of this class.
-The model loader can currently load multiple textures onto a single model, but the textures must be hard coded in object.cpp to achieve this.
-Rotation of the model on the x-axis was also added so its dimensions could better represented.
-Command line arguments are used to read in the name of files that contain models.
-These files are located in the objects directory of PA6.
-To run the appliction enter ./PA6 <filename>.
-For example, to load buddha.obj enter: ./PA6 ../objects/buddha.obj
+This project involves using bullet to apply physics to objects.
+To achieve this, this project involves loading a simple board that contains a cylinder, cube, and sphere.
+The board and cylindar are statuc objects while the cube and sphere are dynamic objects.
+Use of the bullet physics are demonstated by allowing the user to move the cube and interact with the sphere.
+Users can use the the cube to push the sphere into other objects such as the cylinder and board walls which the sphere will bounce off of.
+This project also uses knowlege learned from previous projects such as texture and model loading.
+To run the appliction enter ./PA8

 # Dependencies, Building, and Running

 ## Dependency Instructions
-For operating systems to run this project, installation of these five programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), [SDL2](https://wiki.libsdl.org/Tutorials), [Assimp](http://assimp.sourceforge.net/main_downloads.html), and [ImageMagick](https://sourceforge.net/projects/imagemagick/).
+For operating systems to run this project, installation of these six programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), [SDL2](https://wiki.libsdl.org/Tutorials), [Assimp](http://assimp.sourceforge.net/main_downloads.html), [ImageMagick](https://sourceforge.net/projects/imagemagick/), and [Bullet](https://pybullet.org/wordpress/).

 This project uses OpenGL 3.3.
 Some computers, such as virtual machines in the ECC, can not run this version.
 In in order to run OpenGL 2.7 follow the instructions at [Using OpenGL 2.7](https://github.com/HPC-Vis/computer-graphics/wiki/Using-OpenGL-2.7)